dustins/dustins.github.io/_posts/2014-11-12-effecive-security-part-one.markdown

 ## Working Example

-If you're looking for a working example of this, definitely take a look at the mechanics of [SecurityTest][security-test].

-I welcome everyone to check out my [example project][swigg-security-example] to check out specifics of these classes and to see how I do the plumbing with Shiro, but to keep this post short, I'm going to forego explaining that stuff.
+If you're looking for a working example of this, definitely take a look at [SecurityTest][security-test] which is included in my [example project][swigg-security-example] for a more complete understanding of these classes, and to see how I do the plumbing with Shiro.
+But to keep this post short, I'm going to forego explaining that stuff.
 So lets get started with how we can combine the basic concepts into a security check.

 The first thing we can do is create some roles…